Jay Tan Lab

 • We help each other by sharing knowledge, ideas, information, resources, and reagents.

-• Everyone teaches everyone in the lab; we make progress together in our research and career.
+• We teach each other in the lab and make progress together in our research and career.

 Bo Lyu, PhD